Different Game

-Different Game is the seventh studio album by English rock band the Zombies, released on 31 March 2023 through Cooking Vinyl.
-It is their first album since Still Got That Hunger, which was released in 2015.
+Different Game is the seventh & final studio album by English rock band the Zombies, released on 31 March 2023 through Cooking Vinyl.

 Recording and production

 Work began on the album in 2019 shortly after the band was inducted into the Rock and Roll Hall of Fame and was halted by the COVID-19 pandemic, but resumed after lockdown restrictions were lifted.
 The album was designed to sound like a live performance to "capture that magical, fleeting quality of energy and immediacy of performance".

 Composition

 Different Game is eclectic in style.
 The album has been described as having "rockers" as well as "tender acoustic ballads with classical string arrangements".
 The Telegraphs Andrew Perry writes the album "harks back to the prog-rock era", bringing advanced composition and "instrumental virtuosity" to pop songs.

 "Love You While I Can" is described by Clash editor Robin Murray as "[b]eatific baroque pop with a decidedly English feel, ... meld[ing] together West Coast harmonies with something soothing, and almost psychedelic."

 "I Want to Fly" is a chamber pop song that draws from classical music, featuring only strings and vocals.
 Argent explained he had arranged it for a previous album but wanted to revisit it for Different Game, with a new arrangement by Chris Gunning.
 Argent described it as "an affectionate look back" to Blunstone's 1971 solo album One Year, which Argent produced with former Zombies bassist Chris White.

 "Got to Move On" is a harmonica-driven blues stomp that Perry characterises as "Spencer Davis Group-style R&B."